ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neonatal_jaundice/index.rst

 which can in turn become kernicterus.

-`Neonatal jaundice`_ is a product of total serum or plasma bilirubin (TB) levels rising too high, and has a number of etiologies; hemolytic disease and glucose-6-phosphate dehydrogenase deficiency (G6PD) are two major ones.
+`Neonatal jaundice`_ is a product of total serum or plasma bilirubin (TB) levels rising too high, and has a number of etiologies; Rh disease and glucose-6-phosphate dehydrogenase deficiency (G6PD) are two major ones.
 In addition to these two, GBD models 'preterm birth' and 'other causes' as etiologies of EHB.